U.S. Navy pays contractors $600 million held back to ensure performance

 “This current emergency shouldn’t be an excuse to avoid accountability for poor performance that predated this outbreak,” said Mandy Smithberger, of the Project On Government Oversight in Washington.

-Earlier this month, Geurts said he had authorized “hundreds of millions” of dollars through top suppliers like General Dynamics (GD.N) and Huntington Ingalls Industries (HII.N), but it was unclear if he meant money withheld for contract disputes or sped up contract payments.
+Earlier this month, Geurts said he had authorized “hundreds of millions” of dollars to be paid out to top suppliers like General Dynamics (GD.N) and Huntington Ingalls Industries (HII.N) which could flow to the supply chain.

+Representatives from Huntington Ingalls and General Dynamics said the Navy was not withholding money from them for poor performance.

 While the Navy did not name any companies that received payments, industry sources have said the biggest contractors have been filtering coronavirus-related funds to their suppliers and subcontractors who, because of their smaller size, are on much shakier financial footing.